Portfolio / Human-Computer Interaction

 Publications

 1. Ryo Ooka, Ryoshi Koda, Kohei Maruyama, Wataru Honda, Hiro Kobayashi, Sota Yoshimoto, Kiiko Aiba, Atsushi Aoyama, Tomohiro Suzuki, and Kenya Kamei.
-New Business Proposals by Students to Surpass GAFAM: From the Basics of Financial Statements to Business Proposals for Executives.
+Beyond GAFAM: Innovative Business Proposals by Students: From Financial Statement Basics to Boardroom Proposals.
 Published through Amazon, November 2024.

 2. Ryo Ooka, Ryoshi Koda, Yuto Kenchi, and Kohei Maruyama.
-Activities of the Global Strategy Leader Program at Tohoku University.
+Activities of the Global Strategy Leader Course at Tohoku University.
 Poster presentation, Hyper Interdisciplinary Conference 2024 Tokyo/Kanto Forum, March 8-9, 2024.

-3. Ryo Ooka, Yuhi Wang, and Yoshifumi Kitamura.
+3. Ryo Ooka, Yuhui WANG, and Yoshifumi Kitamura.
 Re:call Pocket: Design, Development, and Customer Discovery for a Pocket AI Assistant that Helps Users Remember People.
 GAP Fund Pre-BIP, Tohoku University Startup Business Incubation Center, July 2025 - March 2026.

 2024